Bdavis90/Movie-Search-/README.md

 ## Movie Search
 This website lets you search for your favorite movies.
-Search for a movie and select one of the results
+Search for a movie and select one of the results.